-Mine gets matted behind the ears within like three days of a fresh groom, and I know you’re dealing with something similar.
-That fluffy little face you fell in love with turns into a tangled, scraggly mess so fast it’s almost impressive.
+Mine gets matted behind her ears within a week of a new groom, and I know that yours does too.
+Your adorable, fluffy little face turns into a tangled, scraggly mess almost too fast to be believable.

-And grooming appointments aren’t cheap.
-You book one, pay a small fortune, and two weeks later your pup looks like they lost a fight with a ceiling fan.
+And that’s not cheap.
+You make an appointment, pay a small fortune and then 2 weeks later your little pup looks like they got in a fight with a ceiling fan.

-These 11 styles are the ones that actually work for Morkies specifically — their texture, their size, their whole vibe.
+These 11 styles are the ones that actually work for Morkies (the texture, the size, and the general vibe).

 #1: The “Big Ears Baby” Cut — Morkie’s Most Iconic Natural Look

-This style keeps the Morkie’s coat short and fluffy on the body — think half-inch to one-inch length — while letting those oversized ears stay natural and feathered.
-The result is that impossibly cute “baby animal” face that makes strangers stop mid-sentence.
+This style keeps the Morkie’s coat short and fluffy on the body, with only a “half-inch to one-inch length” of fur, and lets those huge ears stay natural and fluffed up.
+That adorable “baby animal” face that makes random strangers stop mid-sentence is the ultimate goal with this style.

-The magic here is in the contrast.
-A white and golden-tan coat left slightly longer around the face frames the eyes and nose without hiding the Morkie’s natural expression.
-Ask your groomer for a rounded face trim using blending shears — not straight-edge scissors — so there are no harsh lines anywhere.
+What makes this style of trim special is the contrast.
+A white and golden-tan coat left a bit longer around the face frames the eyes and nose without hiding the expression of the Morkie.
+Ask your groomer to give your Morkie a rounded face trim with blending shears, so there are no harsh lines anywhere.

-Want an easy win?
-Tell your groomer “puppy face, clean body” and show them this photo.
+Looking for an easy win?
+Tell your groomer you want a “puppy face, clean body” and show them this photo.

-For upkeep at home, a soft-bristle pin brush through the ear fur every other day prevents tangles without flattening the shape.
-The low-maintenance length means less grooming time, which pays off big when your pup won’t sit still.
+For upkeep at home, try a soft-bristle pin brush to go through the fur every other day.
+This will help remove tangles without flattening the shape.
+The short length of fur means that your puppy will take less time to groom than she would with long fur.

-If you love this soft, rounded aesthetic, Teddy Bear Dog Haircut Ideas: The Ultimate Guide to an Adorable Look is worth a look for similar styles.
+Fancy one of these soft, round styles?
+Then you should check out Teddy Bear Dog Haircut Ideas: The Ultimate Guide to an Adorable Look for more of the same.

 📸 Photo credit: Instagram @bubsadventure